 - Be willing to devote time to volunteering and continuing education

 1. Applications for the 2021 session will be posted on this page when they become available.
-The Cook County Master Naturalist application period for 2020 is now closed.
-If you are interested in future Cook County Master Naturalist training, please complete the MN 2021 Training Interest List Form.
+The Cook County Master Naturalist application period for 2021 is now open.
+If you are interested the Cook County Master Naturalist training, please complete the application by March 22nd 2021.

 2. Be available for a short 40-minute online interview to determine qualifications for the program.